-The Parliamentary Golf Group welcomed the European Tour to Parliament yesterday evening (Monday 18 April).
+The All-Party Parliamentary Group for Golf welcomed the European Tour to Parliament yesterday evening (Monday 18 April).

 Peers and MPs were joined by Associate Members in the Palace of Westminster, as representatives from the European Tour discussed their efforts to help maximise engagement with, and participation in, the game.